Chapter 12 Connect RStudio to Git and GitHub

 - File > New Project > Version Control > Git.
-In the “repository URL” paste the URL of your new GitHub repository.
+In “Repository URL”, paste the URL of your new GitHub repository.
 It will be something like this

 - Do you NOT see an option to get the Project from Version Control?
-Go to chapter 14 for tips on how to help RStudio find Git.
+Restart RStudio and try again.
+Still no luck?
+Go to chapter 13 for tips on how to help RStudio find Git.

-- Take charge of – or at least notice! – the local directory for the Project.
+- Take charge of – or at least notice! – where the Project will be saved locally.
 A common rookie mistake is to have no idea where you are saving files or what your working directory is.
 Pay attention.
 Be intentional.
 Personally, I would do this in

 - I suggest you check “Open in new session”, as that’s what you’ll usually do in real life.